kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 Obviously, since you don't have access to the web servers hosting `www.rwdevcon.com`, you can't do this step yourself.
 Luckily, Ray has already uploaded the file to the root of the web server for you.
 Thanks Ray!
 You can verify that it's there by requesting the file with your favorite web browser.

-Before moving on to the next section, there are two caveats that you should know about: **continue here**
+Before moving on to the next section, there are two caveats that you should know about:

 1. If you have to target iOS 8 because your app has Continuity features like Handoff and shared web credentials, you'll have to sign your **apple-app-site-association** file using the `openssl`.
 You can read more about this process in Apple's [Handoff Programming Guide](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/Handoff/AdoptingHandoff/AdoptingHandoff.html).